 Now, please remember you don’t have to go out and buy everything on this list.
 Purchase one item at a time according to your budget.
-By the end of the year, just think what you will have in your car.
-This kit will give you piece of mind, I promise.
+By the end of the year, just think about what you will have in your car.
+This kit will give you peace of mind, I promise.

 Once you have your own vehicle survival kit complete, you can relax knowing you are prepared for the unexpected.
 You may not want to have all these items on short trips to the store.
 But they are great to go visit friends or family, but versions of this kit should certainly go with you when on a trip in your car.
 May God bless this world, Linda